 Bicycles, mopeds and scooters improperly parked or abandoned can be impounded.
 Contact Surplus Property to claim.

 All persons owning and/or operating a bicycle, moped or scooter on the MU campus are required to register them with the MU Police Department.
+See MUPD’s What you need to know about Bicycling in Columbia (PDF) for additional tips.

 - Issuance of registration/license stamp shall be effective for the life of the bicycle or moped.